*Note: Sadly unable to accept new dog sitting clients at this time

 What does Reiki do?
 Again from iarp.org: “A Reiki session can help ease tension and stress and can help support the body to facilitate an environment for healing on all levels – physical, mental, and emotional.
 A session is pleasant and relaxing and is often utilized for one’s personal wellness.”

 One thing I must emphasize is that Reiki is NOT a substitution for veterinary visits.
 It is an adjunct that can help the healing modalities your veterinarian prescribes.

 Companion Animal Reiki 30 minute session: $45

 Single Daily Visits

 This service is recommended for cats, caged animals, and others not requiring two meals a day.
-Every other day visits for cats are not available as this is not in the best interest of your pet and it’s health.
 The exact time of the visit will be approximate and can vary depending on scheduling.

 **Prices depend on job complexity, services performed, and time needed to complete the service.
 Prices are based on a 20 – 30 minute visit and will increase with longer, more complex jobs.
 ALL TIMES ARE APPROXIMATE.
 I cannot guarantee exact times.

 For 1 – 4 cats who require more than one daily visit for food or medications.
 There is a $5 per visit charge for every dog over three.
 The exact time of each visit will be approximate and can vary depending on scheduling but the morning visit will be prior to 10 AM and the afternoon/evening visit prior to 7PM.
 We are unable to accommodate more than two visits per day per household.
 I do not offer visits after 7PM.
 If you require a late night visit or more than two visits per day please call for house sitting recommendations.